Program

 It is first observed by McKay that there exists a one-to-one correspondence between the components of the exceptional locus of a resolution and the nontrivial irreducible representations of the group, which is known as McKay Correspondence.
 The existence of a crepant resolution and the equivalence between the derived categories have been proved in some particular cases.

-of such a resolution, with some additional restriction, should result in one of the quiver moduli spaces.
+This poster will be interested in the conjecture that the existence of such a resolution, with some additional restriction, should result in one of the quiver moduli spaces.
 We will then give the main idea of the recovering process of the resolution from the derived category using Hochschild cohomology.

 Wern Yeong (UCLA)